Stekeblad/stekeblad.optimizely.analyzers/ReadMe.md

 Analyzers For Optimizely CMS will not error if no Optimizely packages are present, it does not require any specific version.
 In fact, the analyzers SOA1001 to SOA1005 have been tested to work with CMS 12.6, 11.12 and even 8.11!
-While newer analyzers may work on very old versions, focus will only be on supporting CMS 11 and later.
+While analyzers may work on very old versions, focus will only be on supporting CMS 11 and later.

 ## Learn from the analyzers